Welcome!

 FoRVNA is in the process of lining up RVNA science and nature activities, such as bird walks, vegetation ID (identify the good plants and the bad guys), walks and hopefully educational Zoom meetings with environmental experts to lighten up the dark days of winter.
 Please respond to FoRVNA via Friends Of River View Natural Area @ gmail.com with suggestions.

 There were no Stewardship Events during the pandemic.
 Here are our past Stewardship Events.
-Please follow on @FoRVNA on Facebook if you can, for best notifications in the future.
+We no longer use Twitter or Facebook.
+Best we can do is to post on Nextdoor multiple times in the weeks ahead of an event.

 We held the fist River View volunteer event since 2017 on Wednesday, March 30, 2022!
 The event focused on Ivy Removal.